-I’ve spent over 10 years building the various websites that I run.
+I’ve spent over over 15 years building the various websites that I run.
 I started with minimal expenses but over time the growth has justified spending in strategic places (for a better breakdown of my expenses, see my guide on the essential tools I pay for as a travel blogger).

-One such place is with tools that allow me to manage a Facebook page in China.
+One such place I invest is with a good VPN for China as well as the tools that allow me to manage my Facebook pages and groups in China.

 For me – as with most expats – this comes in the form of a Virtual Private Network, or “VPN” for short.
 I’ve been using both ExpressVPN and NordVPN to access blocked content in China for years now (note: these are affiliate links).